x

 Explore the Challenges

 One of the standout features of this program is the project-based experience.
-This hands-on approach not only enriches the MAP Fellow's understanding of practical challenges in the nonprofit world but also equips them with actionable insights and solutions.
+This hands-on approach enriches the MAP Fellow's understanding of practical challenges in the nonprofit world and equips them with actionable insights and solutions.
 It’s a chance to apply theory, collaborate with seasoned professionals, and see the tangible results of one's efforts.
 Fellows remain in their current, full-time jobs while dedicating approximately 15 hours a month, or 90 hours total, to the program.

 American Rivers